 Hemophilia is a rare hereditary blood disease, in which the blood doesn’t clot enough and bleedings persist longed than normal.
-In this condition, there is a shortage of one of the blood clotting factors, which are necessary for proper blood clotting.
-Patients should therefore be protected from injuries as much as possible.
+In this condition, there is shortage of one of the blood clotting factors, which are necessary for proper blood clotting.
+Therefore, patients should be protected from injuries as much as possible.

 There are two types of hemophilia.
 In case of hemophilia A, the patient has insufficient factor VIII.
-When there is too little factor IX, it’s called hemophilia B. The signs and symptoms of hemophilia are:
+When there is too little factor IX, it is called hemophilia B. The signs and symptoms of hemophilia are:

 - Spontaneous bleeding that can lead to bruising and nosebleeds for no obvious reason.